JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 ]
 ```
 This means that whenever a user enters <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a>, Django will process the URL in `translate/urls.py` then send the URL to `examples/urls.py` for further processing through the `include` function call.
 In `examples/urls.py`, Django then calls the `views.index` function, which renders the `translation_example.html` template in our browser through the `render` function call.

+Now, if we run `python manage.py runserver` and navigate to <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a>, we will hopefully see something like

+{% include image.html url="/assets/images/localization_blog_post/samplepage.png" description="The page you should see at this point" style="width=80%" %}